Minari: Plot

-Soon-ja takes David to plant minari seeds by the creek.
+Soon-ja takes David to plant minari seeds by the creek, which she has brought with her from South Korea.
 She tells him how resilient and useful the plant is and predicts plentiful growth.
 David finally begins to warm to her after she teaches him hwatu, bandages his wounds, and soothes his fears over his heart condition.
 Soon-ja also encourages him to do more physical activity, saying he is stronger than his parents think.
 Soon-ja then suffers a stroke overnight.
 She survives but is left with impaired movement and speech.
 Monica considers moving back to California with Soon-ja, with David going with them if his health does not improve.

 The family leaves Soon-ja at home while they head to Oklahoma City for David's heart appointment and to meet a vendor for Jacob's produce.
 They learn that David's condition has dramatically improved, and he will not need surgery, and Jacob makes a deal to sell vegetables to a Korean grocer.
 But Jacob also indirectly admits to Monica that his crops' success is more important to him than their family's stability and, after an emotional argument over whether they can support each other only during good times, the two agree to separate.

 During their absence, Soon-ja accidentally sets fire to the barn containing the produce.
 On arriving home, Jacob rushes in to save the crops, followed by Monica.
 The fire grows out of control, and they save each other, leaving the barn to burn.
 Distraught and overwhelmed with guilt, Soon-ja wanders off while Anne and David call for her to return.
 David runs to her and blocks her path, before she takes his hand, and her grandchildren lead her back home.
 That night, the exhausted family sleeps together on the floor, as Soon-ja sits and watches over them.